CarrotyLemons/crtag/README.md

 - Should work on all UNIX based OS's

 There is also some additional functionality I want to implement
-- automatic timestamp tag (search by year, year+month, year+month+day)
-    - Would be created on first creation of that tag
-    - Can be edited manually and with command
 - CLI
 - Hashing of files to check for renaming (only works if contents are unchanged)
 - Tag metadata is bundled horizontally as `CRTag.toml` sidecar files